NinjaBearStudioTech/Documentation/Writerside/topics/combat/combat_system/cbt_combos.md

     </step>
 </procedure>

-We’ll revisit this State Tree later to explore more advanced features like branching, conditions, and loopable sequences.
+We'll revisit this State Tree later to explore more advanced features like branching, conditions, and loopable sequences.
 For now, you have a **linear combo** that flows cleanly from one attack to the next and **ends the combo** after the final hit.

 ## Combo Ability